 Precious metals business segment

-In the electronic devices field of the electronics sector, which is the key market for the Precious Metals Business Segment, with no signs of a recovery in demand for smartphones and automotives, production of semiconductors and electronic parts failed to achieve a full-fledged recover despite the continued expansion in data center-related demand to support the generative AI sector.
+In the electronic devices field of the electronics sector, which is the key market for the Precious Metals Business Segment, while demand for the automotive market remained sluggish, demand for AI data centers drove overall gradual recovery in the production of semiconductors and electronic components.

 Food business segment